EASA Airline Transport Pilot License (ATPL) Exams

 EASA ATPL theoretical knowledge tests cover 14 subjects drawn from the European Central Question Bank (ECQB).
 Candidates need 75% on each subject and must pass all 14 within 6 sittings over 18 months to qualify for an EASA ATPL.

 EASA Part-FCL theoretical knowledge tests represent the global gold standard for commercial aviation theory.
 To secure an ATPL, pilots must pass 14 theoretical exams covering air law, instruments, performance, human performance, and meteorological tracking.
-Heading's smart analytics tracking isolates system-level memory gaps in these wide-extent subject sheets.
+Heading380's smart analytics tracking isolates system-level memory gaps in these wide-extent subject sheets.

 The curriculum spans 14 discrete subjects, normally studied in three modules.
 Exams are highly technical, utilizing Jeppesen student route manuals, performance tables, and flight planning computers.
 Success requires a thorough grasp of structural aerodynamics, meteorology, and operational limits.

-🚀 High-yield focus: Performance calculation tasks, Jeppesen route computations, and Mass & Balance grids are highly weighted across Flight Planning fields.
+High-yield focus: Performance calculation tasks, Jeppesen route computations, and Mass & Balance grids are highly weighted across Flight Planning fields.

 Theoretical Subject Syllabus Blocks